 We also have a student-in-residence program, which invites a university student to live and work at United’s Garrison Green community.
 In 2016, English honours student Logan Pollon worked with residents to further develop a writing program.

 St. Mary’s University

 Coinciding with the opening of United’s Fish Creek community, United and St. Mary’s University agreed to pursue mutually beneficial activities in the areas of education, research and others.
 United and St. Mary’s also engaged in a student-in-residence program where a university student lives and works alongside residents.
-Bryanne Kennedy, who is in the third year of a four-year Bachelor of Science program at St. Mary’s, moved into the Fish Creek community in late August, and will stay until the school semester ends in spring, 2017.
+Stephanie Wright is in the second year of a four-year bachelor’s of Science in biology degree.
+She moved into Fish Creek in early August 2018 and will stay until spring 2019.